-- 135 Beginner Showmanship 7-8

-- 136 Junior Showmanship Ages 9-11
+- 136 Junior Showmanship Ages 7-9

-- 137 Intermediate Showmanship Ages 12-14
+- 137 Intermediate Showmanship Ages 10-13

-- 138 Senior Showmanship Ages 15-18
+- 138 Senior Showmanship Ages 14-18

 No premium money paid on Showmanship Classes - Ribbons only Be sure to designate breed on entry tag.
 DAIRY GOATS SHOW ORDER:

-Showmanship - oldest to youngest, by age of youth

-All Breeds - shown in alphabetical order by breed, youngest to oldest
+Showmanship - oldest to youngest, by age of youth All Breeds - shown in alphabetical order by breed, youngest to oldest

-DIVISION: 4-H MEAT GOATS
+DIVISION: 4-H & FFA MEAT GOATS

-Superintendents: Angelle Higbie and Malydia Payne
+Superintendents: Angelle Higbie

-Pre-Entry Deadline: Friday, June 23 Click Here Entry Time: Tuesday, July 18, 5:00 p.m. - 8:00 p.m.
-Judging Time: Wednesday, July 19, 5:00 p.m.
-Release Time: Saturday, July 22, 7:00 p.m.
+Pre-Entry Deadline: Monday, June 16 Click Here Entry Time: Tuesday, July 15, 5:00 p.m. - 8:00 p.m.
+Judging Time: Wednesday, July 16, 5:00 p.m.
+Release Time: Saturday, July 19, 7:00 p.m.

-- 1. Animals are required to be bedded on wood shavings for the 2023 fair.
+- 1. Animals are required to be bedded on wood shavings for the 2025 fair.
 No fine saw dust, pellets, stall/trailer mats or straw will be allowed in the barns.
 All wood shavings and manure must be removed from the barns on Saturday evening after 7:00 pm and before the families leave the fairgrounds.
 If animals are part of the early release on Saturday morning, bedding must remain in place until after 7:00 pm to keep the barns intact for the livestock sale and Saturday patrons.
-Stalls and pens must be checked by the superintendent prior to leaving the fairgrounds Saturday evening.

-- 2. The Breeding and Market Meat Goat Show will be a no-fit show, "Blow & Show".
-"No fit" is defined as using no adhesive, glue, paint, or powder products.
+Stalls and pens must be checked by the superintendent prior to leaving the fairgrounds Saturday evening. - 2.
+The Breeding and Market Meat Goat Show will be a fit show.
 4-H members are encouraged to groom their own livestock.
 During the fair, only the immediate family or legal guardians, or other Franklin County 4-H members or their immediate families, may help an exhibitor with the grooming of their animals.
 Professional fitters or livestock consultants are strictly prohibited from assisting 4-H members on the fairgrounds.
 Violation of this rule may or will lead to total disqualification of the exhibitor from the show and the ability to sell the livestock in the premium sale.
 Anyone wishing to report a violation of this rule shall report to the livestock superintendent or a fair board member.

-- 140 Market Meat Goat

-- 141 Meat Goat Doe under 1 year of age

-- Meat Goat Doe 1 year and older
+For details of the "Full Fit" show refer to "General Livestock Rules" rule #15 on page 10. - 3.
+All Breeding and Market Goats must have an EID & Scrapies Tag. - 140 Market Meat Goat - 141 Meat Goat Doe under 1 year of age - 142 Meat Goat Doe 1 year and older

-- 143 Beginner Showmanship Ages 7-8

-- 144 Junior Showmanship Ages 9-11
+- 144 Junior Showmanship Ages 7-9

-- 145 Intermediate Showmanship Ages 12-14
+- 145 Intermediate Showmanship Ages 10-13

-- 146 Senior Showmanship Ages 15-18
+- 146 Senior Showmanship Ages 14-18